anikaahmed114/comp426-taskmaster/README.md

 **Calendar Widget:**
 - Click on calendar to access your personal Google Calendar

+**Quotes Widget:**
+- Click on the button to access new inspirational quotes

 # Developers
 - Abigail Seo: (github page add later)
 - Anika Ahmed: